timeester3648/MultiEngine-UTL/docs/module_predef.md

 `constexpr` string that evaluates to the name of the detected C++ standard.
 Possible values: `C++23`, `C++20`, `C++17`, `C++14`, `C++11`, `<unknown>`.

-**Note:** Considering that this is a C++17 library, the should be no feasible way to get values below `C++17`, however they are still provided for the sake of implementation completeness, shall the source code be copied directly.
+**Note:** Considering that this is a C++17 library, there should be no feasible way to get values below `C++17`, however they are still provided for the sake of implementation completeness, shall the source code be copied directly.

 ### Compilation mode detection